rrthomas/beetle/README.md

 targets Beetle.

-## Running Beetle images
+## Running Beetle object files

-On Linux systems with binfmt_misc, it is possible to make Beetle object modules directly runnable.

-For example, on Debian or Ubuntu, run the command:
+The C implementation of Beetle allows a hash-bang line to be prepended to an object file, so that they can be run directly.
+A suggested line is:

 ```
-sudo update-binfmts --install beetle `which beetle` --magic "\x42\x45\x45\x54\x4c\x45\x00"
+#!/usr/bin/env beetle
 ```

 A magic file for the file(1) command is also provided: beetle.magic.